Erl-koenig/obsidian-checkboxReorder/README.md

 -   Press CTRL + P (cmd + P on mac) and run "Reorder checkboxes"
 -   For convenience, use a keyboard shortcut to bind the command

-## Fork changes:
+-   Setting to choose sorting style: Top/Bottom
-added support for -[/] annotaded half-checked checkboxes (their functionality is provided by differente plugins).
-They are always placed in the middle between checked and unchecked.
+-   Supports for -[/] annotaded half-checked checkboxes (Will be placed in the middle between checked and unchecked)

 Examples: